 Flying to Gallatin Field Airport (BZN) is easy with several major airlines providing daily non-stop service to and from multiple destinations throughout the United States.
 It is one of three major regional airports serving Southwestern Montana.

-Alaska, Allegiant, Delta, Frontier, Horizon, Midwest, United, and US Airways service the airport.
+Alaska/Horizon, Allegiant, Delta, Frontier, United, American, Southwest, JetBlue and others service the airport.

 Upon arrival at BZN, travel within the region is easy with the airport only 8 miles from downtown Bozeman and easy access to interstate and secondary highways for travel beyond.